 The problem is that eventually, the painting will become a uniform grey blob.

 No further movement of energy becomes possible.
-No moves are left, like cars stuck in the ultimate form of gridlock.
+No moves are left, like cars stuck in ultimate gridlock.

 This is called the heat death of the universe.
-It is where every part of the universe, including everything that used to be galaxies, stars, planets, and computer screens, cools to just above absolute zero.
+It is where every part of the universe, including everything that used to be galaxies, stars, planets, and computer screens, cools to a temperature that is just a bit warmer than outer space.

 Originally posted 2018-06-22 19:46:07.
 Republished by Blog Post Promoter